 STONEPRINT Journal series

-This post is an extract from a colour supplement to Stoneprint, the human code in art, buildings and cities.
-To order the book Stoneprint (2016, R250 /$/E30 plus postate), or Mindprint (2014, also on Lulu.com); or slide show talks; or to contribute articles, email edmondfurter at gmail dot com or call +27 (0)11 955 6732.
+Or order the book Stoneprint (2016, R250 /$/E30 plus postage), or Mindprint (2014, also on Lulu.com); or journal editions including some full colour pages; or slide show talks; or to contribute articles, email edmondfurter at gmail dot com or call +27 (0)11 955 6732.
 Four Equators Media, Johannesburg.
 ISBN 978-0-620-69863-4

 Back editions at $/E12 /R60 each plus postage: